 You’ll learn more about:

-- Results from clinical studies assessing the Return on Investment – including member and clinical satisfaction scores, clinical outcomes, and changes in the utilization of healthcare services.
+- Results from studies assessing the return on investment – including member and clinical satisfaction scores, clinical outcomes, and changes in the utilization of healthcare services

 Drew Schiller co-founded and serves as the Chief Executive Officer and Board Director at Validic, the industry’s leading health data platform and remote patient monitoring technology.
 A patented technologist, Drew believes that technology will humanize the healthcare experience for patients and care providers.
 He regularly speaks and writes on a variety of topics, including the future of virtual care and the ROI and personal stories from remote monitoring programs.